zbalkan/zbalkan.github.io/_posts/2025-11-26-technitium-misp.md

 Technitium’s transparency then makes that quality visible.
 When a block event includes an EDNS tag tied to a specific MISP attribute, you can trace exactly why a domain was blocked and decide if the source deserves trust.
 That clarity turns threat intelligence from an abstract feed into an auditable control point.

 And as always, PDNS has limits.
 It protects the resolver path, not the authoritative servers.
 Attacks like reflection, amplification, or TCP exhaustion bypass the resolver completely.
 Misconfigurations such as zone-transfer leaks or DNSSEC enumeration originate on the authoritative side and remain outside PDNS scope.
-A protective resolver reduces noise and prevents known bad traffic, but it’s not a shield for upstream infrastructure — that still depends on sound architecture and layered defenses.
+A protective resolver reduces noise and prevents known bad traffic, but it’s not a shield for upstream infrastructure — that still depends on sound architecture and layered defences.

 ## Conclusion

 Technitium DNS with MISP integration offers a simple, transparent way to bring PDNS-style prevention into a self-hosted environment.
 It follows the model described by CISA and NCSC — intelligence curated upstream, enforcement handled predictably in the middle, and telemetry shared downstream.
 It’s not meant to compete with commercial PDNS platforms; it just makes the same idea approachable for those who prefer to keep things under their own control.

 This work continues what I explored in my [earlier article on Wazuh and Technitium](https://zaferbalkan.com/technitium/): DNS as both an enforcement point and an early signal.
-It’s a small step toward a “shift-left” mindset — preventing what we can, before we have to detect it.
+It’s a small step towards a “shift-left” mindset — preventing what we can, before we have to detect it.
 Adding a preventive layer at the resolver doesn’t take much effort, but it can stop problems before they ever reach your SIEM.

 I’m grateful to [Shreyas Zare](https://github.com/ShreyasZare), the creator of Technitium DNS, and to everyone who contributes to the [MISP project](https://github.com/MISP/MISP/graphs/contributors).
-The same thanks go to those who laid the foundation: [Paul Vixie](https://www.linkedin.com/in/paulvixie/) for his [RPZ work](https://web.archive.org/web/20250711145552/https://circleid.com/posts/20100728_taking_back_the_dns/) and [Xavier Mertens](https://www.linkedin.com/in/xme/) and the [SANS Internet Storm Center](https://isc.sans.edu/diary/24556) for showing how MISP could drive DNS enforcement long before this integration existed.
+The same thanks go to those who laid the foundation: [Paul Vixie](https://www.linkedin.com/in/paulvixie/) for his [RPZ work](https://web.archive.org/web/20250711145552/https://circleid.com/posts/20100728_taking_back_the_dns/) and [Xavier Mertens](https://www.linkedin.com/in/xme/) and the [SANS Internet Storm Centre](https://isc.sans.edu/diary/24556) for showing how MISP could drive DNS enforcement long before this integration existed.

 The *MISP Connector* and *Log Exporter Apps* are just small pieces of glue code that made sense to build and share.
 They’re not polished or perfect, but they close a gap I ran into, and if they help someone else, that’s reason enough.
 Prevention doesn’t have to be big or complex — sometimes it’s just about putting the right control in the right place, a little earlier in the chain.